Siruenyian/PPB-FP/README.md

-# PPB-FP
-Repository for Mobile Programming Final Project
+# Final Project of Mobile Programming class ITS 2024

+This repository contains the source code of a library app which has the following features:

+- tba